These soft and chewy snickerdoodle cookies are a traditional favorite!

 - How to Make Bakery Style Oatmeal Raisin Cookies

-These snickerdoodles really are a classic cookie that you can’t go wrong with.
+These easy snickerdoodles really are a classic cookie that you can’t go wrong with.

 Plus, the crackly tops and sugar sparkles on top means they’re pretty, too.
 Perfect for gifting or bringing to a get-together!